MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 3. The token contains an "issuer" claim with value of `https://sts.windows.net/d6d49420-f39b-4df7-a1dc-d59a935871db/` or `https://sts.windows.net/f8cdef31-a31e-4b4a-93e4-5f571e91255a/`.
 (Checking for both issuer values will ensure you are checking for both the security protocol v3.1 and v3.2 issuer values)
 4. The token contains an "audience" claim with a value equal to the bot's Microsoft App ID.
 5. The token contains an "appid" claim with the value equal to the bot's Microsoft App ID.
-6. The token has not yet expired.
+6. The token is within its validity period.
 Industry-standard clock-skew is 5 minutes.
 7. The token has a valid cryptographic signature with a key listed in the OpenID keys document that was retrieved in [Step 3](#emulator-to-bot-step-3).

 > [!NOTE]